CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ## Lab requirements

-This lab requires permissions to create Azure Active Directory (Azure AD) users, create custom Azure Role Based Access Control (RBAC) roles, and assign these roles to Azure AD users.
+This lab requires permissions to create Microsoft Entra ID users, create custom Azure Role Based Access Control (RBAC) roles, and assign these roles to Microsoft Entra ID users.
 Not all lab hosters may provide this capability.
 Ask your instructor for the availability of this lab.

 ## Lab scenario